Henry Huntly Haight: Legislation

 Haight was the first governor to use the offices in the California State Capitol in Sacramento.
 Haight has received credit for signing legislation to create the University of California (UC) and ending subsidies to railroads.
 On March 23, 1868, he signed the "Organic Act", the legislation creating the University of California, although he had not been involved in its formation.
 Haight appointed primarily Democrats to the board of regents, and none of the university's predecessors.
 A friend credited Haight with ending state subsidies for the railroads during his term as governor.

 Reelection

 In 1871, Haight lost his bid for reelection to Newton Booth.
 Haight returned to his Alameda estate and his law practice.

 Alameda

-After he was governor, he returned his estate in Alameda, California.
+After he was governor, he returned to his estate in Alameda, California.

 Haight later served on the City of Alameda's Board of Trustees, including time as its first president.
 He also served on the UC Board of Regents.
 He was also selected for a state Constitutional Convention, but died in 1878.

 Haight died on September 2, 1878, in San Francisco.
 He is buried in Mountain View Cemetery in Oakland, California.